Jerry Cantrell: Equipment

-Cantrell has been most famously seen playing a G&L Guitars' Rampage model.
-The two models most closely identified with Cantrell are instruments manufactured in the 1980s.
-They feature a maple body, maple neck and ebony fingerboard.
-The bridge is a Kahler Tremolo as opposed to a Floyd Rose tremolo which was commonly seen on instruments made throughout the 1980s and 90s.
-The guitars feature a single-bridge humbucker wired to a volume control.
+Cantrell's best-known guitar is a G&L Rampage model, the 'Blue Dress' guitar, so-called because it features a sticker of a pin-up girl wearing a blue dress.
+Cantrell's original G&L models feature a maple body, maple neck and ebony fingerboard.
+The bridge is a Kahler tremolo, as opposed to the Floyd Rose tremolo more commonly seen on instruments made throughout the 1980s and 90s.
+The guitars feature a single bridge humbucker and volume control.

-G&L Guitars makes two Jerry Cantrell Signature guitars available to the general public for purchase.
-The first is a Rampage model which is very similar to the instrument most closely identified with Cantrell, known as the "Blue Dress Rampage" for having an image of a vintage pin-up girl wearing a blue dress, which Cantrell taped to the top of his first guitar.
-The second is a guitar called the 'Superhawk'.
-This guitar features a fixed bridge and the addition of a neck pickup.
+As a result of his long-time patronage, G&L have released two different Jerry Cantrell signature guitars.
+The first is a Rampage model, based on Cantrell's original number-one guitar.
+The second, the Superhawk, features a fixed bridge and an additional neck pickup.

 Cantrell used the original "Blue Dress" guitar on the music videos for "Man in the Box", "We Die Young", "Sea of Sorrow", "Grind", and "Again".
 The guitar can also be seen in the movie Singles.
 In 2011, Cantrell revealed that he had to retire the guitar due to a hairline crack from the neck all the way through the back of the body.
 Before that, he had never gone on tour without it.